tbang618/CC24/RustNotes/Rustlings4.md

 ## Iterators
 In Rust, an **iterator** is a *trait*: a common interface (a set of methods and structs) for Rust's container types (also called **iterables**) that allow processing their elements (called **items**) sequentially.

-Perhaps confusingly, an iterator itself is not actually a data type (as in other languages), but an interface that encapsulates how different iterables (such as a vector) would implement itself as an iterator.
+Perhaps confusingly, an iterator itself is not actually a data type (as in some other languages), but an interface that encapsulates how different iterables (such as a vector) would implement itself as an iterator.
 However, we treat an iterator like an object, such that it has methods on itself.
 The type annotation of an iterator is:
 ```Rust
 let mut v : std::slice::Iter<i32> = vec![-1, 0, 1, 2, 3, 4].iter();
 ```